Penrith Beach is open for the season

 Parking is limited, so plan ahead and arrive early to find a spot.

 Bring what you would normally take to a beach – towels, beach chairs, shade such as a beach umbrella, hats and sunscreen, and drinking water.
 Food trucks may be onsite occasionally, but we recommend bringing your own food if you’re planning to eat at the beach.
-To help keep the beach clean, please take everything you bring with you back home.
+To help keep the beach clean, please put your rubbish in the bins provided.

-Food trucks will be available during peak times, such as holidays and weekends.
-Updates will be posted on the Penrith Beach Facebook page.
+Food trucks may be available during peak times, such as holidays and weekends.
+Updates will be posted on Penrith Beach social media channels.
 We recommend bringing food and plenty of water.
 A fresh water drinking station is also available at the beach.

 BBQs are not permitted due to potential fire hazards.